 Substantial interest applies where the taxpayer, with or without his partner, is a direct or indirect holder of a minimum of 5% of the issued capital in a company of which the capital is distributed in shares.
-The income from substantial interest is the sum of the regular benefits and/or sales benefits reduced by deductible costs.
-Regular benefits include dividend payments and payments on profit-sharing certificates.
-Sales benefits include the gains or losses on the sale of shares.
-Examples of deductible costs include the following: consultancy fees and the interest on loans taken out to finance the purchase of the shares.
+The income from substantial interest is the sum of the regular benefits and/or sales benefits less deductible costs.